 Unfortunately, Alex the Alpacabot is only available on Facebook Messenger.
 However, the team is planning to expand to alternative channels, such as SMS or Whatsapp.

-Another drawback is that Alex the chatbot is currently available only for NYC and Boston (but it will be available soon in other US major cities).
+Another drawback is that Alex the chatbot is currently available only for NYC, San Francisco, and Boston (but it will be available soon in other US major cities).

 Facebook housing groups